-- 4.4.2 The Government continues to make changes to the Housing Benefit regulations which are not currently mirrored in the CTS regulations.
+- 4.8.2 The Government continues to make changes to the Housing Benefit regulations which are not currently mirrored in the CTS regulations.
 This means the schemes are no longer aligned.
 The frequency of changes to Housing Benefit and Universal Credit schemes, make it almost impossible to mirror these in the CTS scheme, not least of which because of the difference in timing.
-The Housing Benefit and Universal Credit schemes are changed when needed during the year, and the CTS scheme can only be revised annually. - 4.4.3 Consideration was been given previously to align some of the more significant differences between Housing Benefit and Council Tax support but the financial implications across the caseload have been assessed as small, and the changes would have required a full consultation exercise, to achieve only a temporary alignment, and therefore these were not recommended by members. - 4.4.4 Last year, consideration was given to an income-band scheme which appeared to offer an opportunity to simplify entitlement criteria and the treatment of income and capital.
-This was driven by the imminent roll out of 'full service' Universal Credit, (impacting in Stevenage from October 2018) so there was a need to look to reduce the impact of monthly changes in universal credit on entitlement to CTS and Council tax collection. - 4.4.5 Consideration has also previously been given to each of the following changes, but each relies on the basic scheme construction remaining the same and consultation with members has not recommend any of these. - a) Changing the level of "minimum payment" for all working age customers - I. The current scheme assumes that all working age customers are asked to pay at least something towards their Council Tax, and as described earlier the minimum payment is 8.5% of liability.
+The Housing Benefit and Universal Credit schemes are changed when needed during the year, and the CTS scheme can only be revised annually. - 4.8.3 Consideration was been given previously to align some of the more significant differences between Housing Benefit and Council Tax support but the financial implications across the caseload have been assessed as small, and the changes would have required a full consultation exercise, to achieve only a temporary alignment, and therefore these were not recommended by members. - 4.8.4 In previous years, consideration was given to an income-band scheme which appeared to offer an opportunity to simplify entitlement criteria and the treatment of income and capital.
+This was driven by the imminent roll out of 'full service' Universal Credit, (impacting in Stevenage from October 2018) so there was a need to look to reduce the impact of monthly changes in universal credit on entitlement to CTS and Council tax collection. - 4.8.5 Consideration has also previously been given to each of the following changes, but each relies on the basic scheme construction remaining the same and members did not recommend any of these. - a) Changing the level of "minimum payment" for all working age customers - I. The current scheme assumes that all working age customers are asked to pay at least something towards their Council Tax, and as described earlier the minimum payment is 8.5% of liability.
 The Council could consider making a change to that amount but in doing so, the full impact of that decision needs to be considered. - II.
 If the Council chose to increase this minimum payment to say 10%, this does not mean a straight line reduction in the amount that the Council will spend out.
 For individuals already finding it difficult to pay at the current level, it can be seen that increasing this amount could increase their hardship levels further, especially as these customers are likely to be receiving other benefits, which have been affected by the on-going Welfare reforms. - III.
-Given our latest information shows that the collection rate for those working age customers in receipt of CTS is already significantly lower than the overall rate, we would need to consider adding further amounts to our bad debt provision in respect of potential non-collection of our debts.
+Given our latest information shows that the collection rate for those working age customers in receipt of CTS is already significantly lower than the overall rate, officers would need to consider adding further amounts to our bad debt provision in respect of potential non-collection of our debts.
 Having done some indicative modelling, we estimate that increasing the minimum payment to 10% could result in a decrease in Council Tax spend of approximately £80k.
 This would be virtually wiped out by the need to increase bad debt provision.
+In addition with the potential increasing caseload as result of COVID-19 due to the end of the job retention scheme and business failures, they may exacerbate losses further and cause further hardship.